leulshawel/Walletbot/README.md

 ```sh
 npm start
 ```
-if you have a local geth (or other) blockchain running
+if you have geth (or other) local blockchain net running

 ```sh
 ENVIRONMENT=dev npm start